PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 **Highlight Tab:**
 - This tab displays a table listing all pathways where hits were found in the uploaded expression files.
 Information about the total number of pathways and the number of pathways currently selected is shown above the table.
-- To select pathways, tick the boxes in the "Select" column of the table (**L**) and to deselect a pathway, simply click the checkbox again..
+- To select pathways, tick the boxes in the "Select" column of the table (**L**) and to deselect a pathway, simply click the checkbox again.
 - Use the "Select All" and "Clear All" buttons (**M**) to quickly select or deselect all pathways.
-- Once user is satisfied with the selection,, click the "Search" button (**N**) to add the chosen pathways to the end of the pathway list in the sidebar.
+- Once user is satisfied with the selection,, click the "Search" button (**N**) to add the chosen pathways to the end of the pathway list in the side bar.

 **All KEGG Online Search Tab**